oskariorg/oskari-docs/community/gallery/hsy_mapservice.md

 **Henna-Kaisa Stjernberg**, GIS specialist in HSY, tells us now how exactly Oskari is used at HSY and what are their future plans for Oskari.

-2We have a special Oskari working group inside HSY which tests, coordinates and participates in the development and maintenance meetings.
+"We have a special Oskari working group inside HSY which tests, coordinates and participates in the development and maintenance meetings.
 Our different sectors order or list these development needs and they are discussed within the group and decided which procedures are to be done at what stage and when", she explains.